 The previous permit included post-construction performance standards requirements and information in Appendices 2 and 2.1.
 These specific appendices have been removed from this General Permit because these requirements and information are now in Stormwater Applications and Reports Tracking System (SMARTS) and are available for review through the public SMARTS portal.
 Additionally, Appendix 2 had requirements for post-construction maps contours.
 This requirement has been removed in this General Permit because this General Permit includes additional SWPPP map requirements and Notice of Termination map requirements.
 After adoption of this General Permit, the State Water Board may hold public or focused stakeholder meetings to discuss any necessary updates or changes to the post-construction water balance calculator in SMARTS.
 Some of this information will also be incorporated into online web-based maps, calculators, and/or visualizations as implementation guidance to the regulated community.

-F. Cost Considerations
+I.F.
+Cost Considerations

-1. Passive Treatment Technology Provisions
+I.F.1.
+Passive Treatment Technology Provisions

 The passive treatment technologies (passive treatment) requirements in this General Permit provide a regulatory pathway for dischargers to treat runoff for excess sediment without the use of an active treatment system while protecting water quality.
 The new passive treatment provisions were added due to requests from the regulated community, regulatory staff, and other stakeholders.
 The major components of the new Passive Treatment provisions that have expected cost components are: 1) consultant or discharger hours to develop and implement the Passive Treatment Plan, and 2) hours for Qualified SWPPP Developer (QSD) to implement the Passive Treatment Plan and monitor passive treatment application and use.